TianyiZ0829/TianyiZ0829.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am Tianyi Zhu, currently a Ph.D. student in Data Analytics and Decision Sciences at the Darden School of Business, University of Virginia, where I am advised by Dr. Max Biggs and Dr.Arthur Delarue.
+Hello, I am Tianyi Zhu, currently a Ph.D. student in Data Analytics and Decision Sciences at the Darden School of Business, University of Virginia, where I am advised by Dr. Max Biggs and Dr. Arthur Delarue.
 I hold a Master’s degree in Financial Mathematics from the Georgia Institute of Technology and a Bachelor’s degree in Economics and Finance from Ball State University, where I also completed a minor in graduate-level Mathematics.

 Research Interest